Vincit/objection.js/doc/index.md

   });
 ```

-> If you need to mix inserts and relates inside a single relation, you can use the special property `#dbRef`
+> If you need to mix inserts and relates inside a single relation, you can use the special property `#dbRef` that explicitly points to an id of an entity which already exists in the database.
+Model `idColumn` of a related entity is used for the `#dbRef`.

 ```js
 await Person